zhaoyangli/erep/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bumpversion patch # possible: major / minor / patch
+$ bumpversion patch # possible: major / minor / patch / dev
 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.